0atman/trebetherick.net/content/haven.md

 <img width="50%" alt="Mabyn Oaten on the balcony of _The Haven_ before it was removed in the late 1950s"
  src="https://github.com/user-attachments/assets/c9e57040-952b-4e44-8890-0ce933f7d44a" />
 ---
-Mabyn Oaten on the balcony of _The Haven_ before it was removed in the late 1950s
+# Mabyn Oaten on the balcony of The Haven before the bay windows were converted into a mahogany sunroom in the late 1950s
 ---
 <img width="50%" alt="The Haven, Trebetherick, as it was when first bought by Lewis and Mabyn Oaten in the mid 1950s with first floor west-facing balcony"
  src="https://github.com/user-attachments/assets/bdd8520d-f5bf-43c5-8c24-b809ac7f5f8a" />
 ---
-The Haven, Trebetherick, as it was when first bought by Lewis and Mabyn Oaten in the mid 1950s with first floor west-facing balcony
+# The Haven, Trebetherick, as it was when first bought by Lewis and Mabyn Oaten in the mid 1950s with first floor west-facing balcony

-1920-40s - Sand Carter With Pony Nearing Lower Farm and the PO at The Top Of Daymer Lane
+# 1920-40s - Sand Carter With Pony Nearing Lower Farm and the PO at The Top Of Daymer Lane
 ---
 <img width="50%" alt="Screenshot_20240503-181033" src="https://github.com/user-attachments/assets/79072e57-3a65-4610-9354-0ad7dcb680d1" />

 ---
-1925 TREBETHERICK DUCK POND
+# 1925 TREBETHERICK DUCK POND

 ---

 <img width="50%" src="https://github.com/user-attachments/assets/915a502c-3706-46f4-b827-b4815d09a886" alt="Collage of duck pond 1925 and today 2021">
 ---
-Collage of duck pond 1925 and today 2021
+# Collage of duck pond 1925 and today 2021
 ---

 Just above the Daymer Bay Garage was one of the village duck ponds ​which served as a watering spot for working horses, was drained in the 1930s after mains water was installed, making way for the ​new and larger Trebetherick telephone exchange.
 On the right is the gate into Ham Field, so called as it was the triangular shape of a ham.

-BEFORE THE ROAD WAS WIDENED IN 1960s
+# BEFORE THE ROAD WAS WIDENED IN 1960s
 ---
 <img width="50%" src="https://github.com/user-attachments/assets/2a54caa4-7bf5-4a3e-a288-5316b0055b45" alt="Looking uphill, at The Haven entrance on the right, Old Farm is the house you can just about see in the centre">
 Looking uphill, at The Haven entrance on the right, Old Farm is the house roof you can just about see in the centre, with the old Daymer Garage building to the left, demolished for the road straightening and widening improvements in late 1960s.